WORKSHOP TRAINERS

 Lucy hopes to learn more and more about mental health as her journey continues.

-Sarah is currently studying psychology and education at the University of Canterbury.
+Sarah is in her third year of psychology at the University of Canterbury.
 She is extremely passionate about all aspects of mental health.
-With personal experience in the child and youth mental health system, Sarah has seen the gaps in this area and wants to make positive changes in the sector so young people get the support they need.
+With personal experience in the child and youth mental health system, Sarah has seen the gaps in this area and wants to make a difference; make a change for the sector in the future.

 Dorian (They/He) graduated from the University of Canterbury with a BA in English and Cultural Studies with specializations in Gender Studies and Maori and Indigenous Studies in 2022.
 They are currently tutoring first year papers in the same.
 Apart from that, they have worked as a curator for CEISMIC as well as helped create an audio trail of earthquake experiences around Christchurch.
 They have also served on the Equity and Wellbeing Advisory Board at the University of Canterbury Students Association and maintain a keen research interest in the performance of gender in everyday life, issues around queer trauma as well as gender identities in indigenous cultures.